History of Tea in China & How It Spread Across The World

 How did an unique plant (Camellia Sinensis) from ancient China become the main ingredient of the second most consumed beverage called 'tea'?
 The history of tea is truly fascinating.
 This page describes the history of tea in a nutshell.

-The legend: Shen Nong the herbalist
+The Legend: Shen Nong the Herbalist who Discovered Tea First

 Though there are many literary writings about tea it's hard for historians to exactly pinpoint when tea was exactly discovered.
 A part of the problem is that the Chinese character for tea 'cha'（茶）is actually a relatively new character that only appeared in a Chinese dictionary around 350 A.D.
 Before the Chinese character 'tu' covered the meaning, describing infusions made from different plants including the tea plant.
 The appearance of a separate character is an indication that tea had become such a popular drink that needed its own character at that time.

 To pinpoint when tea cultivation started, we've to rely on the work of archeologists discussed in the next paragraph.

 Also Read: The History of the Word 'Tea'